 A friend of mine told me that Cosmic Star Heroine would be a game right up my alley.
 He described it as a throwback to Chrono Trigger featuring a “fierce, leading lady.”
 That’s all I needed to hear.
 The waiting began for a physical release, and thanks to Limited Run Games, it finally arrived for the PlayStation 4 and PlayStation Vita in 2018.
 Was it worth the wait?
-Yes and no. It’s clear from the jump-off: the developers at Zeboyd Games has passion for the 16-bit era of gaming.
+Yes and no. It’s clear from the jump-off: the developers at Zeboyd Games have passion for the 16-bit era of gaming.
 But, the passion doesn’t feel fully realized.
 Even if you overlook some of its technical bugs, Cosmic Star Heroine starts to feel rushed and empty the closer you get to the end.
 It’s one of those games that’s just…there.

 Cosmic Star Heroine takes place in the Zavanii Star System.
 Consisting of three planets, an organization called the Agency for Peace and Intelligence works behind the scenes to maintain peaceful relations between these three celestial bodies.
 One of the agency’s best and brightest is Alyssa L’Salle.
 Wielding a bo staff and some fly fashions, Alyssa and some of her teammates are performing reconnaissance on the planet Rhomu.
 Their discovery on this planet will give rise to some secrets within the agency.
 Alyssa needs to get to the bottom of things; the peace of the entire galaxy hangs in the balance.
 The story is one that feels both familiar and new.
 Fans of Phantasy Star IV will feel the most excited when they see Alyssa pop on the screen and set foot inside the game’s space age setting.
 The story moves at a brisk pace.
 It will only take ten to fifteen hours to see all of it, as well as all of the side-content.
 In some ways, this is nice.
 But, Cosmic Star Heroine feels rushed.
 Like, instead of having the story told with a novel, the story gets told with a flipbook.
 It tells the same tale, but the manner in which its told doesn’t feel satisfying.
 Alyssa meets a swath of interesting characters from dancing robots to ethereal detectives.
 It’s a shame that they didn’t get enough screen time.